TH3Z0DIAC/EasterCamp4you_DiscordBot/README.md

 * Enter `javac -version`
 * It should show you the current Java Version of your system

-Once this is done, install gradle with the installer and download the code examples.
+Once this is done, install gradle with the guide and download the code examples.

+Have fun!